alx280586-lab/Idk/README.md

    ```
    (On Windows PowerShell, use `Copy-Item config.example.json config.json`.)
 3. Open `config.json` in a simple text editor such as Notepad (Windows), TextEdit (macOS), or Gedit (Linux).
 Adjust any settings that matter to you, such as where logs should be saved or how much CPU time the engine may use.
 Every option corresponds directly to a field in the Python dataclasses located in `eidolon_prime/config.py`.
+   - **Security tuning:** The `security` section now lists `blocked_phrases` (dangerous snippets automatically rejected), `allowed_commands`, and a `max_payload_length`.
+Tighten or relax these values to match your threat model.
+   - **Autonomous learning seeds:** The new `web` block defines trusted URLs and summaries that the engine ingests automatically on startup.
+Replace the sample entries with documentation you trust so Eidolon Prime grows from sources you curate.

 ### 5. Start Eidolon Prime
 1. Ensure your virtual environment is still active (you should see `(.venv)` or similar at the beginning of your terminal prompt).
 If not, repeat the activation step above.